matisojka/qqqa/README.md

 # include piped context
 git status | qq "summarize what I should do next"

+# pipe extra context and keep CLI question
+printf '%s\n' "This is a sample context.
+My code is 4242" | qq "What is my code"

+# pipe the question itself
+printf '%s\n' "Show me the full contents of this directory" | qq

 # raw text (no ANSI formatting)
 qq -r "explain sed vs awk"